nolleh/serialize-interceptor/ReadMe.md

 SerializeInterceptor

-intercept request/response, and deserialize/serialize to dto data.
+Intercept request/response, and deserialize/serialize to dto data.

 1. for request, snake -> camel. (you can retrieve dto using camel, for snake cases json input)
 2. for response, camel -> snake. (you can send dto using camel, and client retrieve snake case json input)

-in short, json layer: snake
+In short, json layer: snake
 model layer: camel

 It also works to nested object.

 ## example

-when client send below data,
+When client send below data,

 ```json
 {